aosabook/500lines/pedometer/chapter.md

 ### 1. Storing and loading data

 Looking at the requirements, we see that we need a way to store the data the user inputs as a text file, as well as the user and device data associated to it.
-All of this data together - the raw text data as well as the input fields - is related to a trial.
-Let's create a Trial class to keep track of this data, and store and load it.
+All of this data together - the raw text data as well as the input fields - is related to an upload.
+Let's create an `Upload` class to keep track of this data, and store and load it.

 ~~~~~~~
 require 'fileutils'